 Check Parts

 Having your car malfunction in the middle of a snowstorm is a nightmare.
 Even with a properly functioning car, avoiding accidents is hard because the snow makes your tires lose traction with the road.
-Don’t increase the probability of a disaster skipping repairs that need to happen.
+Don’t increase the probability of a disaster by skipping repairs that need to happen.
 At least a month before the weather usually gets cold in your area, take your car to your local garage.
 Pay for an inspection of all of your car’s parts, particularly the brakes and coolant levels.
 Taking care of a brake caliper replacement or similar repair now can mean the difference between a safe drive home and waiting for a tow truck on the edge of the road.
 At this time, you can also take care of routine issues such as having your oil changed.

 Prepare Supplies